 |

-- Religious and Ritual Functions of Buddist Art in Asia
+· Religious and Ritual Functions of Buddhist Art in Asia

-- Distribution of Material Culture through the Maratime Silk Route
+· Distribution of Material Culture through the Maritime Silk Route

 · Director of the Institute for East Asian Studies (2018–Present)